Bobbybobbets/Portfolio/README.md

 Context: School<br/>
 Team size: 1<br/>

 This application is used to calculate the number of collisions between patient visits in an hospital.
-The constaints for a collision are arbitrarily defined by the user.
+The constraints for a collision are arbitrarily defined by the user.
 The focus of the project was mainly put on the performance and scaling of the algorithm, which forced me to consider its memory footprint as well as its computational efficiency.<br/>